-When preparing your international application, it is also useful to consult the Madrid Goods & Services Manager (MGS) (https://webaccess.wipo.int/mgs/), a free-of-charge online tool offered by WIPO that helps you compile the list of goods and services that you need to submit when filing an international application.
+The MGS is a free-of-charge online tool offered by WIPO that helps you compile the list of goods and services that you need to submit when filing an international application.
 MGS gives you access to some 52 thousand standard terms of goods and services in English correctly classified by WIPO according to the latest edition of the international classification (Nice Classification) and accepted by WIPO under the Madrid System procedures.
-Moreover, it allows you to check whether the terms you plan to indicate are also accepted by the Offices of some 39 Madrid Union members, including those of China, United States, European Union, etc.
+Moreover, it allows you to check whether the terms you plan to indicate are also accepted by the Offices of 39 Madrid Union members, including those of China, United States, European Union, etc.